 - 70% should go for necessary expenses, notably to provide for home, clothes, and food.

-The above percentages provided by Clason differ from Elizabeth Warren’s popular budget rule of 50/20/30 or spending 50% for your needs, 30% for your wants and 20% allocated to savings.
+The above percentages provided by Clason differ from the Budget Rule of 50/20/30 or spending 50% for your needs, 30% for your wants and 20% allocated to savings.

-While the Babylonian budget rule may seem to be antiquated, budgeting of any kind that works for you is the best way to control your spending.
+While the Babylonian budget rule may seem to be antiquated, budgeting any kind that works for you is the best way to control your spending.
 Overspending leads to having to borrow and carrying too much debt.
-Whatever plan can you choose and stick to is good so long as you spend within your means and don’t overly burden yourself with debt too difficult to pay off.
+Whatever plan can you choose and stick to is good so long as you spend within your means and don’t overburden yourself with debt too challenging to payoff.

-Arkad, as the richest man in Babylon passes on his financial knowledge to generations of readers, which wisdom remains worthy advice to those wanting to create and grow wealth to this day.
+Arkad, as the richest man in Babylon, passes on his financial knowledge to generations of readers, which wisdom remains excellent advice to those wanting to create and grow wealth to this day.
 His stories and that of others in the book are classic, easy to grasp and implement.
-The rules may differ but remain quite relevant today.
+The rules may differ but remain entirely relevant today.
 Whatever way it is easiest to learn personal finance, take those first steps through tales of old or contemporary means.